opendatacube/benchmark-rio-s3/report.md

 for a given bucket, you might end up with performance penalty due to HTTP redirects, things will probably still work so you might not notice immediately.

-For best performance, environment setup should happen once per worker thread, each worker thread will need their own.
+For the best performance, environment setup should happen once per worker thread, each worker thread will need their own.
 Re-using environment across many file reads is particularly important if you are using AIM for your credentials in the cloud (and you should for security reasons), as obtaining credentials in that case can take some time, and there is no guarantee that they will be cached somewhere after environment is teared down.

 ## Benchmark